schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 ></iframe>
 ```

 > NOTE: While [browser support for `srcdoc` is good](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#browser_compatibility) it is not supported by all browsers.
-One option is to specify both the `src` and `srcdoc` attribute with `src` being used as to present fallback content when `srcdoc` is not supported.
+One option is to specify both the `src` and `srcdoc` attribute with `src` being used to present fallback content when `srcdoc` is not supported.

 [See the live example on Codepen.io.](https://codepen.io/schalkneethling/pen/eYvrJOb)

+Also, note that you need to [escape quotes and other characters](https://github.com/whatwg/html/issues/6740) inside the HTML as can be seen in the above example.

-## `name`
+### `name`

-the `name` attribute is used to specify a valid [browsing context name](https://html.spec.whatwg.org/#valid-browsing-context-name) for the `iframe`.
+The `name` attribute is used to specify a valid [browsing context name](https://html.spec.whatwg.org/#valid-browsing-context-name) for the `iframe`.
 With that said, it could technically be almost any string of text.
-This feature becomes interesting especially when used with a string that is not one of the common names such as `_blank`, `_self`, etc. In fact, with those, I have not really seen a valid use case.
-With a custom name however, you can do something interesting 😀
+This feature becomes interesting, especially when used with a string that is not one of the common names such as `_blank`, `_self`, etc. In fact, with those, I have not really seen a common use case.
+With a custom name, however, you can do something interesting 😀

-Let’s say we have the following `iframe` in our webpage.
+Let’s say we have the following `iframe` on our webpage.

 ```html
 <h2>Wikipedia viewer</h2>